© 2023 R-Tools Technology Inc.

 R‑Studio shows the components of the LVM volume on its LVM Components tab.

 R‑Studio shows broken virtual LVM volumes in pink.

-R‑Studio shows such virtual LVM volumes in blue:
+R‑Studio shows virtual LVM volumes with manually added components in blue: